 6 years later, I was able to read it in Russian.

 The reason that it took so long, is that Russian literature (and books in general) are difficult.
-You need to know a lot of words and grammatical knowledge for the book to make sense.
+You need to know a lot of Russian and grammatical knowledge for the book to make sense.

 Sure, you could try reading childrens books.
 Or dumbed down versions of bigger books.
 Which are both good methods by the way.
 It's just that most kids books aren't that interesting.
 And there are only a few dumbed down books available unfortunately.

-Dual language books allow you to read Russian books at almost any level.
+Bilingual Russian language books allow you to read Russian books at almost any level.
 It's like a puzzle.
 You see the Russian text on the left, and the English text on the right.

 You can first read the Russian sentence.
 See how much you understand.
 And then check yourself by reading the English sentence next to it.